NeXySssss/dotfiles2/README.md

 ## Details

+- To bootstrap system from a clean void/arch install check out [setup](#setup) section
 - To set mouse sensitivity use `sens` script
 - To change keyboard layouts edit `.local/bin/xorg-layouts` and add icon in `.config/polybar/modules/xkeyboard.ini`
 - To persist monitor configuration put your xrandr command in `.local/bin/xorg-setup-display`